WikiSound

 Read →What Is Loudness?

-Loudness, volume, and level are not the same thing.
-Here's how they differ.
+LUFS, volume, and level are not the same thing.
+What streaming platforms normalise to, and why.

 Read →What Is Mono vs Stereo?

-One channel vs two — why it matters for listening, recording, and file size.
+One channel vs two — why it matters for podcast file size, voice recordings, and playback.

 Read →Compression & Formats

-How audio files are encoded, stored, and decoded — and why it affects quality.
+How audio files are encoded, stored, and decoded — and why it affects quality and size.

 What Is Lossless Audio?